 Jessica Rosales is the 2013-2015 Graduate Assistant to the Center for Business GIS and Spatial Analysis (GISAB) at the University of Redlands.
 She is currently earning her MBA with a GIS emphasis, expected April 2015.
 Jessica earned her BS in Business in 2013, graduating with High Distinction and a Randal Walker Ethics Award, and was inducted into the Whitehead Leadership Society.
 She also participated in the University’s mentor program and became a volunteer research assistant for the Center for Business GIS and Spatial Analysis (GISAB).
 Her research interests involve the examination of how social media, mobile devices, GIS, and big data affect the retail industry.

-Vanessa Siliezar joined the University of Redlands in 2008.
-Since that time she has managed special projects and public events for centers in the School.
-She also had duties in the Academic Support Center of School of Business, which supports the research and teaching of the faculty in the School of Business.
+Karen Kraker joined the University of Redlands in 2008.
+Since that time she has managed special projects and public events for the School of Business.
+She balances this role with additional duties in the Academic Support Center of the School of Business, which supports the research and teaching of all School of Business faculty.